From production to popping: how is bubble wrap made?

 Bubble wrap’s journey from accidental discovery to widely-used packaging material is one for the (history) books.
 Today, we know better — that we need to do better than using single-use plastics like bubble wrap if we want to keep our planet liveable.

 Today, the packaging industry is still the biggest consumer of plastic as well as the biggest polluter.
-And the demand is expected to only grow.
+And the demand is only expected to grow.

 Previous